dudeperf3ct/dudeperf3ct.github.io/_posts/2019-06-01-Kyrptonite-for-humans.md

 ### Endowment Effect pg.
 292

 Endowment effect is used to describe the relunctance of people to part from assets that belong to their endowment.
-When it is more painful to give up an asset than it is pleasurable to obtain it.
+People tend to overvalue what belongs to them relative to the value they would place on the same possession if it belonged to someone else.

 Suppose you hold a ticket to a sold-out concert by a popular band, which you bought at the regular price of $200.
 You are an avid fan and would have been willing to pay up to $500 for the ticket.
 Now you have have your ticket and you learn on the Internet that richer or more desperate fans are offering $3,000.
 Would you sell?